-Another thing to do in Amsterdam is going to Amsterdam Winter Paradise, a winter festival where you can do all kinds of indoor winter activities.
+Another thing to do in Amsterdam is visit the Amsterdam Winter Paradise, a winter festival where you can do all kinds of indoor winter activities.
 For example, you can go ice skating there!
 Also, you should try out the traditional winter treat of the Netherlands: Oliebollen.
-These are ball-shaped doughnuts with powdered sugar that are delicious!
+These are ball-shaped doughnuts with powdered sugar – delicious!

-Another popular attraction is the ecological ice skating rink, not made from real ice (for which you need expensive and polluting installations) but a more environmental-friendly alternative.
+Another popular attraction is the ecological ice skating rink, which is not made from real ice (for which you need expensive and polluting installations) but a more environmental-friendly alternative.

-Winter temperatures in Bruges will mostly be between 0 – 10 degrees Celsius which means it almost never freezes so dress appropriate but don’t expect to see a lot of snow.
-The city is easy to reach by train or car and you’ll be perfectly fine exploring everything on foot!
+Winter temperatures in Bruges will mainly be between 0 – 10 degrees Celsius.
+It rarely freezes, so dress appropriate but don’t expect to see a lot of snow.
+The city is easy to reach by train or car, but once you arrive, it’s easy to explore the romantic streets on foot.

 by Bec from Wyld Family Travel

-If you are looking for an epic place to spend winter in Europe then The Alsace Region of France is for you.
-With amazing food, world-class wine, picturesque towns and Christmas markets that are second to none, there are so many wonderful things to do in the Alsace.
+If you are looking for an epic place to spend winter in Europe, then The Alsace Region of France is for you.
+With fantastic food, world-class wine, picturesque towns and Christmas markets that are second to none, there are so many wonderful things to do in the Alsace.

-Most people flock to the larger towns of Strasbourg and Colmar for the markets and to get their fill of the Christmas spirit but there are so many other places to visit.
-While the Christmas markets are known worldwide for a very good reason and should be on your french bucket list there are smaller towns and markets dotted throughout the region.
-Smaller towns like Ribeauville, Riquewihr and Kaysersburg have wonderful markets with a truly local feel to them.
+Most people flock to the larger towns of Strasbourg and Colmar for the markets and to get their fill of the Christmas spirit, but there are so many other places to visit.
+While those Christmas markets are known worldwide for a good reason, lesser-known but equally stunning markets are dotted throughout the region.
+Smaller towns like Ribeauville, Riquewihr and Kaysersburg have excellent markets with a genuinely local feel to them.

-Ruined castles located high on hills overlooking the valleys below all seem to have a story behind them.
-Chateau Koenigsbourg is the grandest of them all and is still furnished with some amazing, unique items.
-A visit to the Fortwenger Gingerbread Museum is a treat for adults and kids alike with an area where you can see the workers making and decorating the gingerbread sold in the store on site.
+Ruined castles overlooking the valleys make for a fascinating visit.
+Chateau Koenigsbourg is the grandest and still furnished with historical items.
+A visit to the Fortwenger Gingerbread Museum is a treat for adults and kids alike – you can watch the workers making and decorating the gingerbread sold in the store on site.
 Trying to leave without buying some is impossible!

-Mount St Odile and Neuf Braisch are wonderful places to wander and learn about the Alsace.
+Mount St Odile and Neuf Braisch are beautiful places to wander and learn about the Alsace.
 In these places, you will not only see beauty but also how the Alsace has adapted and changed.
-Winter is the perfect time to see and experience the Alsace.

 by Coralie from Grey Globetrotters

-York is an ancient and beautiful city in northern England, almost exactly halfway between London and Edinburgh.
-This fascinating city has more attractions per square mile than any other city in the UK, including the famous 13th century York Minster cathedral and the medieval city walls.
-There’s something for everyone to enjoy in York whatever the season, but when the Christmas market comes to town, it becomes an even more magical place to explore.
+York is an ancient and beautiful northern England city, almost halfway between London and Edinburgh.
+This fascinating city has more attractions per square mile than any other city in the UK, including the famous 13th-century York Minster cathedral and the medieval city walls.
+There’s something for everyone to enjoy in York, whatever the season, but when the Christmas market comes to town, it becomes an even more magical place to explore.

-Why not immerse yourself in a Christmas wonderland at Käthe Wohlfahrt’s only shop in Great Britain to discover beautifully handmade and hand-painted Christmas decorations and gift ideas lovingly crafted from glass and wood?
-If you’re feeling brave, take a spooky evening ghost tour or venture into the York Dungeon, or take a step back in time to explore the chilling York Cold War Centre or the fabulous Yorvik Viking Centre.
+Why not immerse yourself in a Christmas wonderland at Käthe Wohlfahrt’s only shop in Great Britain?
+Here, you can enjoy beautifully handmade and hand-painted Christmas decorations and gifts, each lovingly crafted from glass and wood.
+If you’re feeling brave, take a spooky evening ghost tour, venture into the York Dungeon, or step back in time to explore the chilling York Cold War Centre and the fabulous Yorvik Viking Centre.

-York is an absolute treasure trove, with plenty of historical sites to enjoy and you’ll never run out of things to see and do!
+York is an absolute treasure trove, with plenty of historical sites to enjoy.
+You’ll never run out of things to see and do!
 The best way to explore the city is to buy a York Pass, which includes discounted entry charges to most of the city’s attractions and transport.
-Once you’ve explored the city of York, take a day trip out into the glorious North York Moors, the Jurassic Yorkshire Coast or the stunning Yorkshire Dales to fall in love a little bit more with this thrilling part of England.
+Once you’ve explored the city of York, take a day trip out into the glorious North York Moors, the Jurassic Yorkshire Coast or the stunning Yorkshire Dales to fall in love with this thrilling part of England.

 Dublin, Ireland makes for a fantastic place to visit all year round, but if you’re seeking utmost fun and merriment during your visit, then a winter escape to Dublin is most worthy of your consideration.

-The Irish are known worldwide for their good-natured love of partying and ‘having the craic’ (an Irish phrase which means to have fun) and in the lead up to Christmas time and the New Year, celebration mode is in full swing in Dublin as pubs, restaurants and shops are packed to the rafters as Irish people catch up with friends and loved ones.
-The city centre is positively buzzing with good vibes and energy and it would be impossible to have a bad time in Dublin during this time of year!
+The Irish are known worldwide for their good-natured love of partying and ‘having the craic’ (an Irish phrase which means to have fun), and in the lead-up to Christmas time and the New Year, celebration mode is in full swing in Dublin as pubs, restaurants and shops are packed to the rafters as Irish people catch up with friends and loved ones.
+The city centre is positively buzzing with good vibes and energy!

-While places to eat and drink might be a little busier than usual (top tip, make sure to book these well in advance before you travel unless you want to be left disappointed), there are also fewer tourists in the city too.
+While places to eat and drink might be a little busier than usual (top tip, make sure to book these well in advance before you travel unless you want to be disappointed), there are also fewer tourists in the city.

 The city centre is also beautifully decorated for Christmas – make sure to check out the decorations at the Gingerman pub, the Temple Bar pub, the lights on Grafton Street and the magical St. Stephen’s Green Shopping Centre during your visit.